wcasper/math107spring2022/_worksheets/ws5/ws5.md

 ![julia set](ws5/julia-example.png)

 Dark blue points correspond to unstable points which fall away from the origin very quickly.
-Brigher points are stable and remain near the origin for a long period of time.
+Brighter points are stable and remain near the origin for a long period of time.
+The brightest yellow points are those which eventually become fixed points.

 **Questions:**  What is the value of the $$(400,400)$$ entry of *stability* ?
 Make sure to remember this for the self-assessment later.